 What type of cars costs more to insure?

 Cars that cost more to repair and replace tend to cost more to insure.
 Manual cars are less expensive than automatic transmission vehicles to insure, and SUVs cost less than sedans.
 Specific makes of cars make them more expensive too, such as Tesla or Lexus.

 Most older cars are cheaper to insure since vehicles lose value as they age.

 What type of car insurance am I required to carry?

 Most states require you to have liability insurance for bodily injury or property damage to others.
 Other coverages may be included but are not necessarily required by law.

 Finding the right coverage for your car

 Shopping for a new or used car is exciting, but there are many decisions you need to make regarding the type of car.
 Overall, the transmission type doesn’t play the most significant role in the amount of your insurance premium; several major factors exist.

 Determine the coverage you need and what type of vehicle best suits your needs on the road.
-Then, get help from an agent to compare insurance companies, coverages, and various vehicle types to make a more intelligent decision when buying your next vehicle.
+Then, get several car insurance quotes to see which company offers the best rates.